 An overall look at the school context statements indicates that, while the prominence of literacy and numeracy aligns with state and national priorities, Acacia Primary School seems to be supporting ESE.
 This is demonstrated by what can be understood as a threefold approach encompassing education about, in and for the environment or sustainability (Davis, 2009; Hedefalk, Almqvist, & Östman, 2015; Palmer, 1998; Sterling, 2005; Tilbury, 1995).
 Education about the environment and sustainability focuses on knowledge and providing information to the learner.
 This is evidenced in the key school policies section where it states the school is teaching about climate change.
-If this were the only indication of the school supporting ecological sustainability, or indeed about climate change, is largely teacher directed and transmissive and facts, skills and values about the environment are transmitted to students (Miller & Seller, 1990) with little effect on their ideals and behaviours.
+If this were the only indication of the school supporting ecological sustainability it would be a cause for concern as it is suggested education about sustainability, or indeed about climate change, is largely teacher directed and transmissive and facts, skills and values about the environment are transmitted to students (Miller & Seller, 1990) with little effect on their ideals and behaviours.
 This transmissive approach to education aligns with the conservative orientation whereby the teacher is the authority and the student is the receiver of 'knowledge' (Kemmis, et al., 1983).
 Ultimately, the function of this approach to education is for social reproduction (Jickling & Wals, 2008).
 It could be argued this aligns with what Sterling refers to as an 'accommodation' approach to sustainability education in which the school supports sustainability ideas but the school itself is not affected, nor is there noticeable change in the values and behaviour of those involved (Sterling, 2001, 2005).
 However, there are also examples provided in the context statements of education in the environment.